1.3 Assessment Access and Bias

 A rubric should match the learning objective.
 If the objective is to explain causes of a historical event with evidence, most points should reward claim, evidence, reasoning, and accuracy.
 Conventions may matter, but they should not outweigh historical thinking unless writing conventions are a stated target.

-Strong rubrics use observable language.
-Students should know what proficient work looks like before they start.
+Strong rubrics use observable language so students know what proficient work looks like before they start.
 Teachers can model scoring with an anonymous sample, let students compare work to criteria, and use the rubric for feedback rather than only a final grade.

 Bias Checks

-Assessment bias happens when the task includes construct-irrelevant barriers.
-That means something unrelated to the target skill makes the assessment easier for some students and harder for others.
-Bias can appear in language, examples, names, images, assumed experiences, response format, technology access, or scoring expectations.
+Assessment bias occurs when a task includes construct-irrelevant barriers that make it easier for some students and harder for others.
+Bias can hide in language, examples, names, images, assumed experiences, response format, technology access, or scoring expectations.

-A teacher can reduce bias by asking practical questions: Are the directions direct?
-Is background knowledge required that was not taught?
+Reduce bias by asking practical questions: Are directions direct?
+Is untaught background knowledge required?
 Do examples stereotype or exclude?
-Can students access the materials?
-Do scoring patterns show that one group is being penalized for behavior, language variety, speed, or presentation style rather than the target skill?
+Can every student access the materials and technology?
+Do scoring patterns penalize one group for behavior, language variety, speed, or presentation rather than the target skill?

-Bias review does not mean lowering the standard.
-It means protecting the standard from noise.
+Bias review does not mean lowering the standard; it protects the standard from noise.
 If the task is science reasoning, unnecessary idioms should be removed.
-If the task is oral presentation, a rubric can include content, organization, and delivery, but it should not punish an accent or dialect as though it were a lack of knowledge.
+If the task is oral presentation, the rubric can score content, organization, and delivery, but it must not punish an accent or home dialect as though it were a lack of knowledge.

 EAS Decision Pattern

-When the scenario involves an assessment concern, use this order:
+When a scenario involves an assessment concern, use this order:

 - Name the intended learning target.

-- Ask whether the assessment directly measures that target.
+- Ask whether the assessment directly measures that target (validity).

 - Gather more than one source of evidence.